-- This project includes data collection, final design, permitting, and construction of beach nourishment for 1,800 feet of beach.
+• This project included data collection, final design, permitting, and construction of beach nourishment for 1,800 feet of McGee beach.
 The Texas General Land Office (GLO) will manage the project and contract with a professional service provider (HDR) to prepare the construction plans.
 The City will enter into an agreement with the GLO to provide matching funds for the design and construction of the project.
-Based on discussions with Cameron Perry (HDR), the beach does not currently require nourishment and the nourishment of North Beach is moving forward separately. - In 2014, funding was approved and the Coastal Erosion Planning and Response Act Project Cooperation Agreement (PCA) would allow for the GLO to develop a design for the nourishment of McGee Beach. - In 2015, the City staff met with GLO and the design consultant to discuss reducing beach renourishment demands in an effort to reduce cost and improve beach conditions.
-Based on the evaluations, McGee Beach re-nourishment can be deferred and North Beach is scheduled for re-nourishment.
+Based on discussions with Cameron Perry (HDR), the McGee beach does not currently require nourishment and the nourishment of North Beach is moving forward separately.

-- August of 2015, Engineering Services staff met with GLO's consultant about planning and permitting.
+- In 2014, funding was approved and the Coastal Erosion Planning and Response Act Project Cooperation Agreement (PCA) would allow for the GLO to develop a design for the nourishment of McGee Beach. - In 2015, the City staff met with GLO and the design consultant to discuss reducing beach renourishment demands in an effort to reduce cost and improve beach conditions.
+Based on the evaluations, McGee Beach re-nourishment can be deferred and North Beach was scheduled for re-nourishment. - August of 2015, Engineering Services staff met with GLO's consultant about planning and permitting.
 The City may assume responsibility for this project from GLO and link it with other area project needs such as the boat basin dredging and breakwater repairs. - September of 2015, Engineering Services will bring a proposal to expand the scope of this project or to create a new project for the breakwater repairs. - A meeting was held during the month of September 2015 with Cameron Perry to formulate a new dredging and beach re-nourishment project. - After consulting with HDR in February 2016, it was recommended that a feasibility study be conducted prior to initiating the design phase. - The consultant's proposal for the feasibility study was reviewed by Engineering Services in March 2016, and the contract was presented to the Type A Board during the May 2016 meeting.
 The Type A Board approved the contract at the June 2016 meeting. - The contract was originally being prepared for City Council action, but it was discovered the contract only needed Type A approval. - A kick-off meeting was held on September 19, 2016 for the study phase.

-- Final report was received and distributed to Type A Board (January 2017). - The City issued a RFQ to select consultants for 6 Type A Projects (See bullet 5 below).
-The City received RFQ submittals and the Award Letters were sent out in February 2017. - Negotiation began in March 2017.
+- Final report was received and distributed to Type A Board (January 2017). - The City issued a RFQ to select consultants for 6 Type A Projects, one of which is to prepare the McGee Beach re-nourishment plans (see Item 6 below).
+The City received RFQ submittals and the Award Letters were sent out in February 2017.